Narelle Lewis

 About me

-I grew up on the Gold Coast, have spent most of my adult life in Europe, and speak fluent French and Spanish (and a handful of other languages badly!).
-I love travelling and have always been passionate about event organisation and building community.
+I grew up on the Gold Coast, spent most of my adult life in Europe, and speak fluent French and Spanish (and a handful of other languages, but badly!).
+I love travelling and have always been passionate about communication, event organisation, and building community.

 Let’s dig deeper

-A few years later, I moved to the south of France where I got into teaching English at universities and engineering schools, acquired a taste for strange cheeses, and discovered a love of wine.
-To make friends, I set up a community called English in Toulouse and ran it for eight years.
-I hosted two weekly events and regular experiences like vineyard tours, walking tours, and snowshoe hikes.
-It’s still going and is now run by a lovely Aussie from Sydney called Zoe.
+In my spare time, I set up a community called English in Toulouse, which I ran for eight years.
+I hosted two weekly events and regular experiences like vineyard tours, walking tours, snowshoe hikes, and huge Christmas parties for up to 100 people.
+The group is still going and is now run by a lovely Aussie from Sydney called Zoe.

-After 8 years in Toulouse, I became a French citizen, did a brief stint as a waitress in Paris for two years, and moved down to Andorra, where I got back to teaching with a full-time position at a language school.
-I stayed there for six and a half years until just after Covid, when the school closed down.
+After 8 years in Toulouse, I became a French citizen, and moved to Paris for two years.
+But, I missed teaching, so I moved to Andorra when I was offered a full-time position teaching at a language school.
+I stayed there for six and a half years until just after Covid.

-In the aftermath of Covid, with Australia being closed and the rest of the world being complicated, I spent a year back in France before eventually deciding to come home to the Gold Coast.
+In the aftermath of Covid, with Australia being closed, I spent a year back in France teaching at the University of Toulouse and several language schools, before eventually deciding to come home to Australia.
 I moved back here in July 2022.

-The more challenging problem was to get my career on track in a country riddled with rules and redtape.
-My 15 years of teaching experience was not accepted in Australia, so over the past two and a half years I have worked in content writing, copy editing, film, and accounting.
+Over the past two and a half years I have worked in content writing, copy editing, film, and bookkeeping.
 I even started studying accounting at TAFE!
-But, I am pleased to say, I have now come full circle and am getting back into teaching English.
+But, I am pleased to say I have now come full circle and am getting back into teaching.

 Gold Coast International Club